jkbSeven/articles/content/articles/creating_a_personalized_blog_has_never_been_easier.md

 * figuring out favicons: ~1h
 * research on Cloudflare Pages: ~1h

-I think this result is really amazing and the fact that it is securely hosted for free is just incredible.
+I think the outcome is really amazing and the fact that it is securely hosted for free is just incredible.